 Car parking is available outside the hall and in Watford Road.

 Buses from Watford and St Albans stop close by

 A fascinating and informative talk on any aspect of embroidery or related craft.
 This may be illustrated with visual material and examples of work.
 Talks last about an hour.
 Other meetings may take a more practical form.

 - Borrow library books and hire equipment

 - Chat about embroidery and enjoy refreshments

 - Browse the Sales Table for materials and, occasionally, books

 Visitors are very welcome – Drop in or contact us first

-Several day classes are held throughout the year.
+Several workshops or day classes are held throughout the year.
 These are usually for members only as they are very popular.
 Classes are planned to cater for all interests and abilities.
 They give an opportunity to learn new skills or develop existing ones.
-Numbers areusually limited to 16 for each class to enable the tutor to give individual attention.
-The classes are held in the same hall as the meetings.
-They take place on Saturdays from 10.30 am (arrive from 10.00 am for preparation) until 4.30 pm.
+Numbers are usually limited to 12-16 for each class to enable the tutor to give individual attention.
+Workshops are held in the same hall as the meetings, on Saturdays from 10.30 am (arrive from 10.00 am for preparation) until 4.30 pm.
 Participants bring their own packed lunches.